Your Cognitive Architecture as Spiritual Gateway: Mapping the 16 Types to the Dragon’s Path

 • Shadow Trap: Living in the diagram while neglecting the body.
 Strategy becomes control; insight becomes distance.

 • Practice: Ground the vision with the Form Body: sleep, food, movement, and sensory reality.
-Use Structure and Flow to keep the plan alive instead of brittle.
+Use a balance of structure and flow to keep the plan alive instead of brittle.

 • Golden Shadow: Sensing (presence and contact) — not everything needs to be optimized to be true.